NeuralTrust/trustgate-helm-charts/README.md

 This script will:
 - Create a gateway with firewall protection
 - Create an API key for authentication
-- Set up a service and routing rules with the firewall plugin
+- Set up a service and routing rules with the firewall plugin and rate limiter plugin
+- The firewall plugin has two options:
+  - Fast model: less accurate, faster (less 100ms latency)
+  - Large model: more accurate, slower (less 150ms latency)
 - Test the gateway with both malicious and safe content
 - Demonstrate how the firewall blocks potentially harmful content
 - Demonstrate how the AI Gateway masks sensitive data